Geometrization of the scalar matter: Quantum Theory

 Now $\omega \in \mathbb{R}$ is chosen as the solution to following Riccati equation

 The equation should be solved using `correct' boundary conditions.
 Such a solution is unique.
-Examples of such boundary conditions are \begin{itemize} \item FLRW $\kappa=0$ model: $\omega$ which makes the spectrum of the Hamiltonian operator is continuous in the limit $q(t) \rightarrow \infty$. \item Schwarzschild spacetime: $\omega$ which makes the spectrum of the Hamiltonian operator continuous in the limit $q_{ab}\rightarrow\eta_{ab}$ with $\eta_{ab}$ being flat 3-metric (the one that gives $R^{(3)}=0$). \end{itemize} Computing the non-trivial commutator,
+Examples of such boundary conditions are \begin{itemize} \item FLRW $\kappa=0$ model: $\omega$ that makes the spectrum of the Hamiltonian operator continuous in the limit $q(t) \rightarrow \infty$. \item Schwarzschild spacetime: $\omega$ that makes the spectrum of the Hamiltonian operator continuous in the limit $q_{ab}\rightarrow\eta_{ab}$ with $\eta_{ab}$ being flat 3-metric. \end{itemize} Computing the non-trivial commutator,